-Structural engineers design and create the world’s most important and magnificent structures, and develop effective strategies for addressing the world’s diverse infrastructure.
-Combining physics, mathematics, architecture, and a diverse range of engineering skills, structural engineering solutions, and new designs are being developed to address the use of novel construction materials and to develop a sustainable and resilient design and construction strategies.
-Innovations in structural engineering also include incorporating an increasing level of automation through the development of advanced sensors and robotics for construction and structural condition assessment.
+As structural engineers, we design and create the world’s most important and magnificent structures and develop effective strategies for utilizing the world’s diverse infrastructure.
+Combining physics, mathematics, architecture, and a diverse range of engineering skills, structural engineering solutions, and new designs are being developed to address the use of novel construction materials and to develop sustainable and resilient design and construction strategies.
+Innovations in structural engineering also include incorporating an increasing level of automation through the development of advanced sensors and robotics for construction, control, and structural condition assessment.

 Structural engineering at Northeastern University focuses on urban engineering and use-inspired research that prepares students for many of the unique technical challenges of our time.